- Civil Litigation

 - Labor and Employment

-Aleena Sorathia is an associate in the Litigation and Labor & Employment groups of Ahmad Zaffarese LLC.
+Aleena Sorathia is a member of the Litigation and Labor & Employment groups of Ahmad Zaffarese LLC.
+Aleena’s practice focuses on representing small to large businesses as well as government entities in civil litigation and employment matters.
 Aleena’s practice focuses on representing small to large businesses as well as government entities in civil litigation and employment matters.
 During her time at Ahmad Zaffarese, Aleena has represented clients in matters involving the Political Subdivision Tort Claims Act, the Sovereign Immunity Act, Title VII, the Americans with Disabilities Act, the Family Medical Leave Act, and the Pennsylvania Human Relations Act.
 Aleena has also aided clients in matters related to §1983, Bivens, and the Motor Vehicle Financial Responsibility Law.
 Additionally, she has represented clients in connection with Act 111 and Act 195 arbitration matters, contract disputes and business formation.
 Aleena also assists Ahmad Zaffarese’s Collection group.

 Prior to joining Ahmad Zaffarese, Aleena was a Judicial Law Clerk in the Philadelphia Court of Common Pleas for the Honorable Judge Albert John Snite, Jr., where she garnered valuable experience in pre-trial and trial practice.